Jonathan Klinsmann

-Jonathan Lee Klinsmann (born April 8, 1997) is an American professional soccer player who plays as a goalkeeper for club Cesena.
+Jonathan Lee Klinsmann (born April 8, 1997) is a professional soccer player who plays as a goalkeeper for club Cesena.
 Born in Germany, he is a former youth international for the United States.
 He is the son of German former player and manager Jürgen Klinsmann.

 Early life

-Jonathan Klinsmann was born in Munich, Germany, on April 8, 1997.
-His father is former German player and manager Jürgen Klinsmann, and his mother is former American model Debbie Chin, born in San Jose, California to Chinese immigrants.
+Jonathan Klinsmann was born in Munich, Germany, on April 8, 1997, to German former soccer player and manager Jürgen Klinsmann and American former model Debbie Chin.
 From 1998 to 2008, Jonathan lived with his parents in Newport Beach, California.
 He then moved back to Munich in 2008 until the end of 2009, while his father was manager of Bayern Munich.
 Klinsmann graduated in 2015 from Mater Dei High School in Santa Ana, California, and from 2015 to 2017 attended the University of California, Berkeley.
 He has both American and German citizenship.
 In addition to soccer, Klinsmann also played basketball in his time at the Mater Dei High School.